vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 ## 2025-10-02

-On Thursday 2025-10-02, in the later afternoon / early evening, I made an administrative trip.
+On Thursday 2025-10-02, in the late afternoon / early evening, I made an administrative trip.
 After the trip, I stopped by at Trader Joe's for my usual food purchases, recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-10-03

+On Friday 2025-10-03, in the early evening, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up various packages.
+There were a lot of packages, so I carried my suitcase to make it easier to carry the packages back home.
+I put some of the packages in my backpack and the rest in my suitcase.
+The suitcase and backpack weights, as measured by my luggage weighing machine after my return, were 10.5 kg and 3.9 kg respectively.
+I carried the suitcase back rather than wheeling it, but I did have to stop to put the suitcase down several times on the way home.